A graph-informed regret metric for optimal distributed control: Numerical results

+using the methods in~\cite{scherer2000efficient,alavian2013q}, where \eqref{eq:H2_problem} and \eqref{eq:Hinfty_problem} are rewritten as SDPs, under the assumption that the plant $\tf{P}_{22}$ has been pre-stabilized as in~\Cref{remark:pre_stabilization_with_F_and_L}, and using the FIR approximation of the Youla parameter described in~\Cref{subsec:convex_reformulation_SDP} with $f=20$.
 For each controller, we compute the $\H2$-norm, $\Hinfty$-norm, and the $\spreg_2$-metric of the resulting closed-loop system.
 We report the results in the table below.
 As expected, the controller $\tf{K}^{\text{SR}}$ achieves the lowest spatial regret.
 However, these results consider only disturbances applied to all subsystems simultaneously.
-Due to the design of the oracle, we expect from $\tf{K}^{\text{SR}}$ improved performance in rejecting disturbances affecting locally the first bus.
-To investigate this, we perform a spectral analysis by applying disturbances of the form:
+Due to the design of the oracle, $\tf{K}^{\text{SR}}$ is expected to better reject disturbances locally affecting bus 1.
+To investigate this, we perform a spectral analysis by applying disturbances of the form: \preprintswitch {$\bar{w}_t \coloneq ,$} { } where $w^{[1]}_t = \cos(\omega t)$, and we denote with $\bar{z}_t$ its corresponding measured output.
+Hence, for each controller and for each frequency $\omega \in \Omega$, we compute $\norm{\tf{F}_{\ell}^{[:,1]}(e^{j \omega})}_2^2$, which satisfies: